tarantool/doc/sphinx/dev_guide/box_protocol.rst

     Where 0xXXX is ERRCODE.

-Error message is present in the response only if there is an error :code:`<error>` expects as value a msgpack string
+An error message is present in the response only if there is an error; :code:`<error>` expects as value a msgpack string.

 Convenience macros which define hexadecimal constants for return codes can be found in `src/box/errcode.h